-- o All individuals are entitled to know their rights as clients of PAEP. - All individuals are entitled for freedom from abuse, financial or other exploitation, retaliation, humiliation and neglect. - All staff and volunteers associated with the organization are knowledgeable of the rights of all individuals served and policies associated if at any time those rights are neglected. - o All staff and volunteers must promote those rights to the best of their ability. - All individuals are entitled to access to pertinent information and their records by following said policies provided. - All individuals are entitled to informed consent or refusal or expression of choice and withdrawal of consent regarding service delivery, release of information, concurrent services, and individuals involved in my services. - All individuals are entitled to referral to legal entities for appropriate representation, selfhelp services, and advocacy support services. - All staff, volunteers, clients and advocates have the responsibility to notify the Executive Director when a client's rights are not being respected. - Once notified, it is the responsibility of the Executive Director to ensure corrective action is taken to guarantee the rights of clients are being respected.
+- o All individuals are entitled to know their rights as clients of PAEP. - All staff and volunteers associated with the organization are knowledgeable of the rights of all individuals served. - All staff and volunteers must promote those rights to the best of their ability. - All staff, volunteers, clients and advocates have the responsibility to notify the Executive Director when a client's rights are not being respected. - Once notified, it is the responsibility of the Executive Director to ensure corrective action is taken to guarantee the rights of clients are being respected.